-The major causes of childhood cancers diagnosed wi remain unknown.
-"For children, genetic factors are likely to play a more prominent (13%) Filipino.

-etiological role; however, cancers that occur in adolescence and young adulthood probably represent more of a mix of genetic and environmental causes."
+The major causes of childhood cancers remain unknown.
+"For children, genetic factors are likely to play a more prominent etiological role; however, cancers that occur in adolescence and young adulthood probably represent more of a mix of genetic and environmental causes."
+15

 Non-Hodgkin Lymphoma (NHL) is the leading cancer in boys and girls age 0-14 years old, followed by leukemia, and brain cancer.
 On average, there were 5 cancer cases diagnosed in children yearly.
 Deaths were due primarily to Non-Hodgkin Lymphoma and leukemia.
 (See to Figure 9, and Table 11.)
-Five of the 24 children diagnosed with cancer were Chamorro (63%), 4 (17%) were Micronesian, and 3 (13%) Filipino.
+Five of the 24 children diagnosed with cancer were Chamorro (21%), 4 (17%) were Micronesian, and 3 (13%) Filipino.

 FIGURE 9.
-Cancer Incidence in Children, Ages 0-14, Guam: 2003 - 2007
+Percent of Cancers by Type in Children, Ages 0-14, Guam: 2003-2007